Neverland Ranch: Restoration

-Due to lack of interest, the asking price of the ranch had fallen to $67 million by February 2017.
+Due to a lack of interest, the asking price of the ranch had fallen to $67 million by February 2017.
 The property was still on the market in early 2018, at the same price, with Coldwell Banker.
 In February 2019, the asking price was reduced to $31 million.
 The listing agent for the ranch said nothing had changed except the price.
 The structures and landscaping are still maintained.

-In December 2020, billionaire Ron Burkle, a former family friend of Jackson, purchased the property for $22 million as a "land banking opportunity".
+In December 2020, the billionaire businessman Ronald Burkle, a friend of the Jackson family, purchased the property for $22 million as a "land banking opportunity".
+The ranch was evacuated as the Lake fire burned nearby in 2024.